Codecademy/docs/content/java/concepts/calendar/terms/computeFields/computeFields.md

 ---
 Title: '.computeFields()'
-Description: 'Synchronizes the set calendar's object new time with the calendar's field values.'
+Description: 'Synchronizes the time of a Calendar object with the set field values.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'